dit4c/tty-lean.js/README.md

 ### 256 colors

-If tty.js fails to check your terminfo properly, you can force your `TERM` to `xterm-256color` by setting `"termName": "xterm-256color"` in your config.
+If tty-lean.js fails to check your terminfo properly, you can force your `TERM` to `xterm-256color` by setting `"termName": "xterm-256color"` in your config.

 ## Security

-tty.js currently has https as an option.
-It also has express' default basic auth middleware as an option, until it possibly gets something more robust.
-It's ultimately up to you to make sure no one has access to your terminals but you.
+tty-lean.js currently has https as an option as heritage from tty.js.
+That's likely to change.
+Reverse proxies work with websockets these days, so there's no real need.

 ## CLI

-- `tty.js --port 3000` - start and bind to port 3000.
+- `tty-lean.js --port 3000` - start and bind to port 3000.
-- `tty.js --daemonize` - daemonize process.
+- `tty-lean.js --daemonize` - daemonize process.
-- `tty.js --config ~/my-config.json` - specify config file.
+- `tty-lean.js --config ~/my-config.json` - specify config file.

-## TERM

-The main goal of tty.js is to eventually write a full xterm emulator.
-This goal has almost been reached, but there are a few control sequences not implemented fully. `TERM` should render everything fine when set to `xterm`.

-## Portability

-tty.js should ultimately be able to work on any unix that implements unix98 tty's and `forkpty(3)`. tty.js builds on linux and osx, and it *should* build on NetBSD, FreeBSD, and OpenBSD as well.
-If you have trouble building, please post an issue.

-## Todo

-The distance to go before full xterm compatibility.

-- VT52 codes for compatibility
-- All vt400 rectangle sequences
-- Remaining DEC private modes
-- Miscellaneous sequences: cursor shape, window title
-- Origin Mode, Insert Mode
-- Proper Tab Setting

 ## Contribution and License Agreement